ooni/ooni.org/CODE_OF_CONDUCT.md

   * Sexist, racist, homophobic, transphobic, ableist or otherwise discriminatory jokes and language.

+  * Bullying.

-  * Spontaneously posting or displaying sexually explicit or violent material.
-(If it is necessary to share such material when working on OONI's mission, do so with sensitivity.
-Be aware that many people don't want to see it.)
+  * Posting or displaying sexually explicit or violent material.

   * Posting or threatening to post other people’s personally identifying information ("doxing") without their consent.